groundxai/groundx-sdks/docs/upload-local.md

 3. Check if the content you uploaded is listed in the response.

 **And that's it!**
-_You've successfully ingested a hosted document to GroundX, complete with vector and semantic data, that you can now search through using GroundX's [search API](https://documentation.groundx.ai/reference/Search/Search_content)._
+_You've successfully ingested a local document to GroundX, complete with vector and semantic data, that you can now search through using GroundX's [search API](https://documentation.groundx.ai/reference/Search/Search_content)._